-As of December 7, 2017, the Company's fiscal 2018 capital budget, excluding operating leases, is expected to be approximately \$344.4 million.
-The 2018 capital budget will be funded by cash on hand, internally generated working capital, cash flows from operations and, as needed, borrowings under the Company's revolving credit facility.
-The Company had \$880.3 million available under the revolving line of credit at October 31, 2017.
-The fiscal 2018 capital budget includes approximately \$178.0 million for construction of the Company's new Tyler, Texas complex, approximately \$32.2 million for progress payments due under purchase agreements for future delivery of new aircraft as described below, approximately \$37.3 million combined for multiple large-scale equipment upgrades and corresponding building upgrades at multiple complexes further described below and approximately \$4.2 million to complete the expansion of the Company's existing prepared chicken facility in Flowood, Mississippi.
-Excluding the budgets for the projects detailed above, the fiscal 2018 capital budget is approximately \$92.7 million.
-These amounts are estimates and are subject to change as we move through fiscal 2018.
+As of December 13, 2018, the Company's fiscal 2019 capital budget, excluding operating leases, is approximately \$217.6 million.
+The Company expects the 2019 capital budget to be funded by cash on hand, internally generated working capital, cash flows from operations and, as needed, borrowings under the Company's revolving credit facility.
+The Company had \$844.7 million available under the revolving line of credit as of December 18, 2018.
+The fiscal 2019 capital budget includes approximately \$39.0 million for construction of the Company's new Tyler, Texas complex, approximately \$70.5 million combined for multiple large-scale equipment upgrades and corresponding building upgrades at multiple complexes further described below and approximately \$7.9 million for payments due under purchase agreements for delivery of new aircraft as described below.
+Excluding the budgeted amounts for the projects detailed above, the fiscal 2019 capital budget is approximately \$100.4 million.
+These amounts are estimates and are subject to change as we move through fiscal 2019.

-On December 22, 2016, the Company entered into three separate purchase agreements for three new aircraft to be delivered over the next three calendar years.
-The new aircraft will replace aircraft currently owned by the Company that are scheduled to be retired and removed from service in the ordinary course of business.
-The agreements require that the Company make periodic payments, with final payments due upon delivery of each aircraft.
-During fiscal 2017, the Company made payments of \$29.0 million under the agreements, and expects to make payments of approximately \$32.2 million and \$4.0 million during fiscal 2018 and 2019, respectively.
+The Company is a party to two separate purchase agreements for two new aircraft to be delivered at different dates during fiscal 2019.
+The new aircraft will replace aircraft previously owned by the Company that have been retired and removed from service in the ordinary course of business.
+The agreements require that the Company make periodic progress payments, with final payment due upon delivery of each aircraft.
+Under a separate purchase agreement akin to the two that remain open, the Company took delivery of a new aircraft during the second quarter of fiscal 2018 and accordingly made final payment on that aircraft.
+As of October 31, 2018, the Company has made payments totaling \$58.3 million under the three agreements, and expects to make payments of approximately \$7.9 million during fiscal 2019.